thondascully/useafterfree/README.md

 ### what does it mean to `free()` allocated memory?
-haha! probably not what you think! actually, i will get back to this. first, let me diagram a simplified version of allocating memory in heap:
+haha! probably not what you think! actually, i will get back to this. first, let me diagram a simplified version of allocating memory on heap:

 ![imgonline-com-ua-Negative-yODijXsRuAkkRCaE](https://user-images.githubusercontent.com/114739901/201523181-2ccbe8e1-1b43-48c4-9d84-798f6aa190b8.jpg)

-In this example, i've allocated memory in the heap, and the address to each respective chunk of memory is stored in `x` and `y`. if i use `free(x)` or `free(y)`, it does not _remove_ the allocated memory from the heap (this is the counterintuitive part)! a computer can either store or retrieve a value, not delete (although, storing a value can replace the previous value, inherently destroying the previous contents of the memory cell. this is still different than removing a chunk of memory of the heap).
+In this example, i've allocated memory on the heap, and the address to each respective chunk of memory is stored in `x` and `y`. if i use `free(x)` or `free(y)`, it does not _remove_ the allocated memory from the heap (this is the counterintuitive part)! a computer can either store or retrieve a value, not delete (although, storing a value can replace the previous value, inherently destroying the previous contents of the memory cell. this is still different than removing a chunk of memory of the heap).
 Instead of _removing_ the allocated chunk of memory from the heap, the heap manager will put the same chunk of memory into a cache and label it as "available for usage".
 This is scuffed!
 It is also optimal! the reusage and recycling of memory is what helps your computer not explode over time.

-> note: `x` and `y` are pointers to an arbitrary location (with a unique address) of 0x10 bytes of allocated memory in the heap
+> note: `x` and `y` are pointers to an arbitrary location (with a unique address) of 0x10 bytes of allocated memory on the heap

-> note: because information stored in the heap is stored in the RAM (usually volatile memory), everything in RAM will be lost when the computer is turned off. this is a way of "deleting" memory chunks stored in the heap through technicality.
+> note: because information stored on the heap is stored in the RAM (usually volatile memory), everything in RAM will be lost when the computer is turned off. this is a way of "deleting" memory chunks stored on the heap through technicality.

 each of these new locations on the heap has a unique address. dumbed down, you can imagine computer memory as a sequence of storage compartments called `memory cells`. each memory cell has a unique address (indicating its relative position in memory). most computers have millions of individual memory cells (each with their own unique address), and the information stored inside each cell is called the `contents` of the cell. **every memory cell has contents**, but normally we only know the information of the cells whose contents we replace manually (variable assignment, etc.) or are for example replaced by an automated process during compilation (stored program concept).